Our Entryway Makeover: From Walls to Railings

 - Grayish Colour: Benjamin Moore Steel Wool 2121-20

-From the middle stair landing, you could see that there was a LOT of air space (being a 2 storey foyer) as well as a lot of…wall.
+From the middle stair landing, you can see a lot of air space (it is a 2-story foyer) and a lot of…wall.

 See the changes?

-Before: Fugly pine molding capping the foundation wall on the right / After: More traditional white molding on the foundation wall and YES I was soooo tempted to do shiplap, but I’m hesitant to commit to a trend that will require major wall-patching once I’m over it (so in like 3 months)
+Before, fugly pine molding capping the foundation wall on the right / After, more traditional white molding on the foundation wall, and YES I was so tempted to do shiplap, but I’m hesitant to commit to a trend that will require major wall-patching once I’m over it (so in like three months)

 And did you know that this armoire used to be THIS armoire below?
-I painted the heckadoody out of it in about 3 hrs with Rustoleum ‘Chalked’ Ultra Matte Paint.
+I painted the heck out of it in about three hrs with Rustoleum ‘Chalked’ Ultra Matte Paint.

-Before, this is really where I felt like we were in a narrow townhome, which would obviously be fine…if we lived in a narrow townhome.
+Before, this was where I felt like we were in a narrow townhome, which would be fine…if we lived in a narrow townhome.

-If was a pretty dark, dense look – which I like in some rooms, but I wasn’t feeling it for this large, bright area.
+It had a pretty dark, dense look—which I like in some rooms—but I didn’t feel it in this large, bright area.

-After, you can REALLY see how things opened up and brightened up.
-And you can probably see a flash of my lovely chartreuse doors in the top photo, which will soon be changed to Hale Navy (can’t wait!).
+After, you can see how things opened up and brightened up.
+In the top photo, you can probably see a flash of my lovely chartreuse doors, which will soon be changed to Hale Navy (can’t wait!).

 Doug alert!
-And seriously, he’s such a poser.
-I’m not sure if this was before or after he ate 5 granola bars from the pantry.
+Seriously, he’s such a poser.
+I’m not sure if this was before or after he ate five granola bars from the pantry.

 I love this view, and while it was a close one (thanks to a messy contractor), we managed to keep the carpet on the stairs, helping to keep the budget in line!

-Before: Disturbingly black railing on the right side (I like black railings…just not this one) / NO hand railing
+Before, there was a disturbing black railing on the right side (I like black railings, but not this one), and there was no hand railing.

-Before: No dogs / After: The installation of a dog/pig and a Muppet at the top of the stairs.
+Before, no dogs / After, the installation of a dog/pig and a Muppet at the top of the stairs.
 And yes, the poor lil’ bugger has a skin condition that he takes prednisone for, hence the pinkish tone.
-The other one had a golden retreiver Mom and Animal from the Muppets as a dad.
+The other one had a golden retriever Mom and an Animal from the Muppets as a dad.

 WOW…this is such a BIG difference!
 I’ve seen a lot of makeover on blogs, but yours is truly the best!
 I love it.